MicrosoftDocs/powerbi-docs/articles/report-server/reportserver-quickstart-embed.md

-<properties
+---
-   pageTitle="Embed a report using an iFrame" description="Installing Power BI Reports Server itself is very quick.
-From downloading, to installing and configuring, you should be up and running within a few minutes." services="powerbi" documentationCenter="" authors="guyinacube" manager="erikre" backup="" editor="" tags="" qualityFocus="no" qualityDate=""/>
+title: Embed a report using an iFrame
+description: Installing Power BI Reports Server itself is very quick.
+From downloading, to installing and configuring, you should be up and running within a few minutes.

-<tags
-   ms.service="powerbi"
-   ms.devlang="NA"
-   ms.topic="article"
-   ms.tgt_pltfrm="NA"
-   ms.workload="powerbi"
-   ms.date="09/05/2017"
-   ms.author="asaxton"/>
+services: powerbi
+documentationcenter: ''
+author: guyinacube
+manager: erikre
+backup: ''
+editor: ''
+tags: ''
+qualityfocus: no
+qualitydate: ''

+ms.service: powerbi
+ms.devlang: NA
+ms.topic: article
+ms.tgt_pltfrm: NA
+ms.workload: powerbi
+ms.date: 09/05/2017
+ms.author: asaxton

+---
 # Quickstart: Embed a report using an iFrame
 You can embed any report by using an iFrame in your application.

 ## URL parameter
 For any URl to a report, you can add a querystring parameter of `?rs:Embed=true`.

 For example: